Linear Depth Increase of Lambda Terms along Leftmost-Outermost Beta-Reduction: Introduction

-In the terminology of \cite{acca:lago:2014:beta-reduction-invariant:LICS,acca:lago:2014:beta-reduction-invariant:arxiv} this property shows that \lo\ rewrite sequences do not cause `depth explosion' in \lambdaterms.
-General $\sbetared$ rewrite sequences do not enjoy this property, as along them the depth can increase exponentially, which is shown by the example below.
+In the terminology of \cite{acca:lago:2014:beta-reduction-invariant:LICS,acca:lago:2016} this property shows that \lo\ rewrite sequences do not cause `depth explosion' in \lambdaterms.
+This contrasts with general $\sbetared$ rewrite sequences, along which the depth of terms may increase exponentially.
+The example below provides an illustration.